RichardoC/gitlab-secrets/README.md

 python3 gitlab_scanner.py -h
 ```

-You can run this script either completely unauthenticated, or your generated API token by following [this guide](https://docs.gitlab.com/ee/user/profile/personal_access_tokens.html).
+You can run this script either completely unauthenticated if you are checking public repositories, or your generated API token by following [this guide](https://docs.gitlab.com/ee/user/profile/personal_access_tokens.html).

 The tokens need requires `read_api` scope.